 In the ordinary course of their respective businesses, the underwriters and/or their affiliates have engaged, and may in the future engage, in commercial banking, investment banking or investment management transactions with us and our affiliates for which they have received, and will in the future receive, customary compensation.
-Certain of the underwriters or their affiliates are lenders under our revolving credit facility.
+The underwriters or their affiliates are lenders under our revolving credit facility.
+We may use the net proceeds of the offering in connection with the repayment of a portion of our revolving credit facility, as described under "Use of Proceeds."
+Because more than 10% of the net offering proceeds of the offering may be paid to the underwriters or their respective affiliates or associated persons, this offering is being made pursuant to the provisions of Rule 2710(h) of the Conduct Rules of the National Association of Securities Dealers.